janwerkhoven/praktijkcentrumlochristi.be/README.md

 # Praktijk Centrum Lochristi (PCL)

+## What
-Homepage of a medical clinic in Lochristi, Belgium (www.praktijkcentrumlochristi.be)
+Homepage of a medical clinic in Lochristi, Belgium (www.praktijkcentrumlochristi.be).

+## How
+Joomla CMS, HTML, CSS, JS, Photoshop, Illustrator

+## Who
+Developed by Jan Werkhoven (www.nabu.io)

+## When
+2011